 110.1 General.
-Construction or work for which a permit is required shall be subject to inspection by the building official and such construction or work shall remain exposed and provided with access for inspection purposes until approved.
-Approval as a result of an inspection shall not be construed to be an approval of a violation of the provisions of this code or of other ordinances of the jurisdiction.
-Inspections presuming to give authority to violate or cancel the provisions of this code or of other ordinances of the jurisdiction shall not be valid.
-It shall be the duty of the owner or the owner's authorized agent to cause the work to remain exposed and provided with access for inspection purposes.
-The building official shall be permitted to require a boundary line survey prepared by a qualified surveyor whenever the boundary lines cannot be readily determined in the field.
-Neither the building official nor the jurisdiction shall be liable for expense entailed in the removal or replacement of any material required to allow inspection.
+Construction or work for which a permit is required shall be subject to inspection by the building official and such construction or work shall remain accessible and exposed for inspection purposes until approved.

+Approval as a result of an inspection shall not be construed to be an approval of a violation of the provisions of this code or of other federal, state, or ordinances of the Town, code, or regulation.
+Inspections presuming to give authority to violate or cancel the provisions of this code or of other federal, state, or ordinances of the Town, code, or regulation shall not be valid.
+It shall be the duty of the permit applicant to cause the work to remain accessible and exposed for inspection purposes.
+The Building Official shall be permitted to require a boundary line survey prepared by a qualified surveyor whenever the boundary lines cannot be readily determined in the field.
+Neither the building official nor the Town shall be liable for expense entailed in the removal or replacement of any material required to allow inspection.

-110.1.1 Manufacturers and fabricators.
+- 110.1.1 Manufacturers and fabricators.
 When deemed necessary by the building official, he/she shall make, or cause to be made, an inspection of materials or assemblies at the point of manufacture or fabrication.
 A record shall be made of every such examination and inspection and of all violations of the technical codes.